Code-Institute-Submissions/smtilson-pp1-boardgames/README.md

 - buttons or links
 #### Signup form
-The signup form subscribes users to a mailing list.
+The signup form "subscribes users to a mailing list".
+It asks for first name, favorite game, and email address.

 [return to Table of Contents](#toc)